Would You Be a Good German Shepherd Owner?

 What has you doubting your potential to be a good German Shepherd owner?

 They Shed a Lot

 Indeed, you’re going to have to prepare yourself for a lot of shedding if you get a German Shepherd.
 We’re talking like 365 days a year of heavy shedding.
 This can be reduced by regular grooming and general coat care.

 This is going to require that you get some additional tools to make sure that you can manage the upkeep on all this dog hair that will be floating around and settling on your furniture.
-Consider making massive investments in pet hair rollers and attachments for your vacuum cleaner, because you’re going to need them.
+Consider making serious investments in pet hair rollers and attachments for your vacuum cleaner, because you’re going to need them.

 Regardless of what dog owners may know about shepherds being lovely, well-tempered, and obedient dogs, the public does not always know this.
 The public perception of German Shepherds is often very different than the perception that people who own them have, and it might affect your quality of life if people are worried about you owning this dog.